general terms and conditions for addo sign

 Communication from IT Relation and Cloud Factory

 All communication from IT Relation and Cloud Factory to external parties is encrypted using X.509 certificates, which is a standard for Public Key Infrastructure (PKI) issued by an authorized organization called Certificate Authority (CA), which is responsible for confirmation of identity.
 The certificate contains two keys for asymmetric encryption, a public key and a private key.
 Only the certificate owner has access to the private key used for encryption.
 The encrypted content can be decrypted only with the matching public key.
 By relying on the certificate issuer, the sender’s identity is ensured and thus the content.
-Addo Sign supports the newest and securest encryption and is committed to updating it when essential.
-Currently, Addo Sign supports TLS v.
+Addo Sign (the Solution) supports the newest and securest encryption and is committed to updating it when essential.
+Currently, Addo Sign (the Solution) supports TLS v.
 1.2

 Communication with third-party suppliers